G-Core/product-documentation/documentation/cloud/faas/code-examples-for-supported-faas-runtimes.md

 ### Go function accessing request/response objects

-In the Go runtime, the event extension includes request, response, and context objects.
+The event extension includes request, response, and context objects.
 These can be accessed for improved precision in function management:

 ```
 package kubeless